tstatler/doctools/guides/node/studio/standalone/README.md

 To manage and stop the server, from the menu bar, select **Windows > Show Views > Other**, to open the **Show View** dialog.
 Select **Studio > Servers** to open the **Servers** view.

+## Setting a Custom Domain Name

+Once your service is published, you can set a custom domain name.

+  1. Select your project in the **App Explorer** or **Project Explorer** view.
+  2. Right-click on the project and choose **Node.ACS > Set CNAME**.
+A dialog appears.
+  3. Enter the new domain name and click **OK**.

+## Viewing Service Runtime Logs

+Once your service is published, you can access the service runtime logs.

+  1. Select your project in the **App Explorer** or **Project Explorer** view.
+  2. Right-click on the project and choose **Node.ACS > Tail Logs**.

+A new console view opens with your runtime logs, which will be continuously updated.